danielzting/danielzting.github.io/src/pages/blog/automatically-replacing-injected-text-in-dynamic-webpages.md

 ---
 layout: ../../layouts/Post.astro
-title: "Automatically replacing text in dynamic webpages (or: have web standards become too bloated?)"
+title: "Automatically replacing text in dynamic webpages"
+summary: "How a seemingly simple problem turned out to be theoretically unsolvable."
 date: 2021-08-29
 ---

-# Introduction and Motivation
+## Introduction and Motivation

 [SKIP TO EXPLANATION](#explanation)